athirazizi/RayTracing/README.md

 Usually, we would subtract the sphere origin from the hitpoint.
 We will do this in a future section.

-Let us visualise the normal:
+We can visualise the normal by assigning it to the sphere colour:

 ```cpp
 glm::vec3 sphereColor(1, 0, 1);